mrsp/serow/README.md

 # README
 SEROW (State Estimation RObot Walking) Framework for Humanoid Robot Walking Estimation.
+The code is open-source (BSD License).
+Please note that this work is an on-going research and thus some parts are not fully developed yet.
+Furthermore, the code will be subject to changes in the future which could include greater re-factoring.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.